 Dalton Departure.
 The Dalton Departure is a VFR procedure which requires you to depart VFR and pick up the IFR two miles south of the airport.
 You are kept low to avoid KEWR departure traffic.

 Ruudy Departure The Ruudy Departure is the standard fare off Runway 24.
-You need to prebrief several key points:
+You need to prebrief at least two key points:

 - Climb to 1500' and intercept the 260° course to WENTZ.

 You will more than likely be vectored and climbed before WENTZ, but not always.